greeeg/redefined.cloud/content/terms/serverless-function/index.en.md

 ---
+title: 'What is a Serverless Function or Lambda Function?'
+description: ''
 name: 'Serverless function'
 summary: ''
 keywords: ['serverless', 'serverless function', 'lambda function']
+relatedTerms: ['serverless', 'api-gateway-server-proxy']
 ---

 Serverless functions are one of the most developed way of using the serverless paradigm.
 They consist of small and autonomous pieces of code that can be scaled up or down depending on incoming requests.